aatifsyed/idocker-rs/README.md

 # idocker-rs
 A work-in-progress CLI utility for interactively dealing with multiple containers.
-Release is currently blocked on `shiplift 7.0`.

 ```
 idocker container rm --force